OpenDevicePartnership/patina-qemu/Readme.md

 ## Advanced Usage

-This repository was originally created as a UEFI to demonstrate using Patina modules with an emphasis on ingesting the patina DXE Core.
-The build currently consumes a pre-built DXE Core .EFI file provided by a nuget feed containing artifacts from the [patina-dxe-core-qemu](https://github.com/OpenDevicePartnership/patina-dxe-core-qemu) repository's CI build.

-To modify and build the Rust DXE Core code then insert it into this UEFI build, there are several methods supported.

 ### Insert a new DXE Core Driver into the Build

+This repository was originally created to demonstrate using Patina modules with an emphasis on ingesting the [Patina DXE Core](https://github.com/OpenDevicePartnership/patina-dxe-core-qemu).
+To modify the build to consume a new DXE Core binary instead of the pre-built .EFI file from the nuget feed, there are several methods supported.

+#### Update the Platform FDF File

-The platform FDF file (`/Platforms/QemuQ35Pkg/QemuQ35Pkg.fdf` or `/Platforms/QemuQ35Pkg/QemuQ35Pkg.fdf`) can be updated to directly pull the new .EFI driver into the build.
-Modify the SECTION definition in the DXE_CORE file declaration to point to the new file as typically done in UEFI builds that ingest pre-compiled binaries.
+The easiest way to inject a new Patina DXE Core driver is to update the platform FDF (`/Platforms/QemuQ35Pkg/QemuQ35Pkg.fdf` or `/Platforms/QemuQ35Pkg/QemuQ35Pkg.fdf`) file to point to the new file as typically done in UEFI builds that ingest pre-compiled binaries.
+Modify the `SECTION` definition in the `DXE_CORE` file declaration as follows:

 ```cmd
 FILE DXE_CORE = 23C9322F-2AF2-476A-BC4C-26BC88266C71 {